-For a hunting dog or active canine companion even when the weather is warm, the German shorthaired pointer is an excellent choice.
+For a hunting dog or active canine companion, even when the weather is warm, the German shorthaired pointer is an excellent choice.
 These dogs have short fur with no undercoat.
 They love to swim, so they won’t hesitate to take a dip in a lake or pool to cool off.
-Just keep a watchful eye and make sure they don’t overexert themselves in extreme heat.
+Keep a watchful eye on them and make sure they don’t overexert themselves in extreme heat.

 10 of 12

-The slender frame and thin, short coat of the Italian greyhound don’t provide much protection against the elements, so this is another of the best dog breeds for warm weather.
+The slender frame and thin, short coat of the Italian greyhound don’t protect against the wintery snow and ice; this is another excellent dog breed for warm weather.
 These dogs generally carry very little body fat and often need sweaters, coats, and more to combat cold weather.
-On the other hand, they’ll feel much more comfortable in warm, sunny climates.
+They feel much more comfortable in warm, sunny climates.

 Height: 13 to 15 inches